caddickzac/CognitiveTestsProcessors/README.md

 ## Installation

-1. Ensure Python 3.x and pip are installed on your system.
+1. Ensure Python 3 and pip are installed on your system.
+Additionally, the Python libraries Pandas and Streamlit are required.
 2. Clone the repository:
 ```bash
 git clone https://github.com/caddickzac/CognitiveTestsProcessors.git